top of page

 REPRESENTATIVE ENGAGEMENTS

-• Official Committee of Unsecured Creditors of First NBC Bank Holding Company v.
-Ryan, No. 2:19-CV-10341 (E.D.
+• Stephen B. Darr, as Trustee for the Litigation and Distribution Trust of First NBC Bank Holding Company v.
+Ahston Ryan, et al., No. 2:19-CV-10341 (E.D.
 La.).
-Ongoing representation of unsecured creditors and litigation trustee in breach of fiduciary duty claims against officers of failed bank holding company.
+Ongoing representation of unsecured creditors and litigation trustee in breach of fiduciary duty claims against officers and outside auditors of failed bank holding company.

-• [Confidential Litigation] (Ga.
+• Dunn v.
+Belfor Property Restoration (Ga.
 Super.
 Ct.
 2019).
 Achieved confidential settlement of homeowner’s claims involving loss of limb from stepping on discarded roofing nail.

 • Dooley v.
 Federated Law Group PLLC (N.D.
 Ga. and American Arbitration Association 2019).
 Obtained substantial individual award for consumer under FDCPA including attorneys’ fees.